-The most basic rules and regulations associated with sober living are pretty much what you would expect in any roommate situation.
-Keeping common areas clean, for example, is standard.
-Taking on certain chores around the house (i.e., trash duty, making dinner, cleaning common areas) is expected and it’s also expected that you maintain your chores regularly.
+The most basic rules and regulations associated with sober living are similar to what one would expect in any roommate situation.
+Keeping common areas clean is standard, and taking on certain chores around the house, like trash duty and making dinner, and doing them regularly is expected.
 Some houses do group dinners and all are expected to assist in the preparation and cleanup.
-Every week, there are house meetings that you will need to attend.
-These kinds of sober living rules and regulations are set down to make sure that everyone enjoys a peaceful, respectful living environment.
+Each week there are house meetings that you or your loved one must attend.
+These sober living rules and regulations ensure every resident enjoys a peaceful and respectful living environment.

 There are a number of rules that apply to personal responsibility at sober living homes.
-At sober living facilities it is usually expected that you come home by a certain time each night and get out of bed by a certain time each morning.
+At sober living facilities, it is usually expected that you come home by a certain time each night and get out of bed by a certain time each morning.
 If you are leaving the house, you generally need to sign in and out and let people know where you are going.
-During the first month or so at your sober living home, you may be expected to bring a sober companion with you when you leave the house to help you stay accountable for your actions and later you may be asked to call to check in if you will be gone for hours at a time.
+During the first month or so at your sober living home, you may be expected to bring a sober companion with you when you leave the house to help you stay accountable for your actions.
+Later, you may be asked to call and check in if you will be gone for hours at a time.
 All of these rules are meant to help you or your loved one rebuild a sense of pride and personal responsibility that was lost during your struggle with addiction.

-Most sober living facilities have a set of expectations in place with a single goal in mind: helping you to build a strong foundation that will sustain you in recovery.
-You may be required to get a job, attend 12 step meetings out in the community, volunteer your services or attend a school program that will help you get a job.
-For those who live in the area, you may be expected to start looking for and secure a new home for yourself toward the end of your time in the sober living home.
-All of these sober living rules and regulations are to make sure that you have the support you need to stay clean and sober as you go through the stressful process of finding employment and setting out on your own.
+Most sober living facilities have a set of expectations in place with a single goal in mind: helping you to build a strong foundation to sustain you in recovery.
+You may be required to get a job, attend 12-Step meetings in the community, volunteer your services or attend an educational program to train you for career placement.
+Those who wish to remain in the area may be expected look for and secure a new home for yourself toward the end of your time in the sober living home.
+All of these sober living rules and regulations provide the support you need to stay in recovery through the stressful process of finding employment and setting out on your own.

 Speak with an Admissions Coordinator 877-345-8494